modlix-india/interviewquestions/multidimension.md

-# Problem : Developer Strange in the Multidimension of Madness
+# Problem: Developer Strange in the Multidimension of Madness

 ### Array Dimensions and axes:

-1 Dimension Array :
+1 Dimension Array:

 ```
 [1,2,3,4,5]